• Home |

 Parting Shots

-9mm ammo is a deep world that we’ve only scratched the surface of, but now you should be armed (pun very much intended) with all the info you need to choose the best 9mm ammo for any type of shooting under the sun.
+9mm ammo is a deep subject that we've only just scratched the surface of, but now you should be armed (pun very much intended) with all the info you need to choose the best for any type of shooting.

-Our top overall pick is still Fiocchi Range Dynamics 115 grain FMJ, but obviously, it's not going to be the best option for everything.
-If you’re looking for a quick pick to take to the range, it's a great option.
-I’ve used it for everything from teaching new shooters to securing podium finishes in some local and regional competitions, so I can absolutely vouch for it.
+My top overall pick remains Federal American Eagle 147 grain FMJ, but it's not the best option for every situation.
+If you're looking for a quick pick to take to the range, it's great.
+I've used it for everything from teaching new shooters to securing podium finishes in some local and regional competitions, so I can absolutely vouch for it.

-9mm can truly do it all, and that’s why it’s so beloved.
-It can even do things we didn’t include on our list, like take care of your pest control problems.
-Hopefully, now you have a deeper understanding of (and respect for) this awesome cartridge.
+The 9mm can truly do it all, and that's why it's so beloved.
+It can even do things we didn't include on our list, such as take care of pest problems.

-For those who frequently visit the range or need ample supply for all shooting purposes, consider our 9mm bulk ammo options to ensure you’re always well stocked.
+If you frequently visit the range or need ample supplies for other shooting purposes, make sure you're well stocked by checking out our 9mm bulk ammo options.

 Wes Littlefield